Description

 Julie Liu

 Julie Liu has been an educator with the Toronto District School Board for 20 years.
 She has taught Core French, Extended French, and French Immersion in the primary, junior, and intermediate divisions.
-As a K–12 French Coach, she has worked to support educators to create inclusive and culturally responsive and relevant French programs where all students can succeed and value learning an additional language.
+As an Assistant Program Coordinator and former K–12 French Coach, she has worked to support educators to create inclusive and culturally responsive and relevant French programs where all students can succeed and value learning an additional language.
 She puts building relationships and student voice at the heart of learning in order to support all students in equitable and engaging learning spaces.
-Julie also works as a Course Instructor for FSL Additional Qualification courses with the Elementary Teachers Federation of Ontario.
-She is a certified DELF correctrice.
+Julie also works as a Course Instructor for Additional Qualification courses with the Elementary Teachers Federation of Ontario.
+She is a certified DELF formatrice.

 Have any questions regarding this event?